-- 1A note or record made for future use: the two countries signed a memorandum of understanding on economic cooperationMore example sentences
+- 1.1A note recording something for future use: the two countries signed a memorandum of understanding on economic cooperationMore example sentences

 - Government agencies will sign a memorandum of understanding to commit to the plan, and a committee will make regular reports to the community.

 - The department and the municipality have signed a memorandum of understanding identifying an urgent need for relocation, provision and supply of decent houses to flood victims.

 - He and Paek on Saturday also signed a memorandum of understanding that will establish a regular consultation mechanism between their countries' foreign ministries.

 - 1.2 Law A document recording the terms of a contract or other legal details: articles of association must be signed by subscribers to the memorandumMore example sentences